Not a Waste

 ~1.4 miles one way, May 2017

 If you are reading these Hockanum River Trails south to north, you have already read the Dart Hills SE & SW Trail page.
 If you haven’t, it’s a fun one and you should.
-I’ll wait.
+Better yet, start at the beginning with the HRT introduction and catch up.

 Damian and I had so much fun completing the southern Dart Hill trails that we brought Calvin along for the northern section.
 After all, it would be ending at a place he would surely love.
 Leaving him out would have been a disservice to any six-year-old boy.